 On October 1, 1995, Bishop James Griffin celebrated 11:30 Mass at Saint Brigid, followed by a solemn ground breaking for the Parish Education Center.
 Exactly a year and a day after the Parish Day of Prayer, the doors of Saint Brigid of Kildare School opened to the strains of bagpipe music as the children entered their new school for the first time.

-Eighteen years later, Saint Brigid of Kildare School is now home to over 650 students in preschool through grade eight.
+Twenty-one years later, Saint Brigid of Kildare School is now home to over 650 students in preschool through grade eight.

 Accreditation and Awards